wderekjones/protein_binding/README.md

 In order to run the parser:

-> python parser.py --p paths/to/protein_features -m /path/to/molec_descriptors --pm paths/to/protein/molec/features --feats /path/to/molec_features_list
+> python parser.py --p paths/to/protein_features --m /path/to/molec_descriptors --pm paths/to/protein/molec/features --feats /path/to/molec_features_list

 where: